 Ankylosing spondylitis is a form of arthritis that usually develops in teenagers and young adults.
 It causes pain and stiffness in the back and other joints.

-Ankylosing spondylitis is a chronic (long-term) condition that causes inflammation of your spine and other joints that causes pain, stiffness and swelling.
-It's a form of arthritis, but unlike osteoarthritis or spondylosis, which are caused by wear and tear as we age, ankylosing spondylitis usually affects younger people.
-In ankylosing spondylitis, your back, neck, hips or knees may slowly become less flexible, and in severe cases bones in your lower back may fuse together (ankylosis).
+Ankylosing spondylitis is a chronic (long-term) condition that causes inflammation of your spine and other joints.
+Symptoms include joint pain, stiffness and swelling.
+It's a form of arthritis, but unlike osteoarthritis or spondylosis, which are caused by wear and tear as we age, ankylosing spondylitis usually first develops in teenagers and young adults.
+It affects about one in 1,000 people in the UK and can run in families.

 The most common symptoms are pain and stiffness in your lower back and buttocks, which usually develop between ages 20–30.
 You might also notice pain or swelling in your joints, including your knees and hips — this occurs in 4 out of 10 people with ankylosing spondylitis.

 Other symptoms can include:

 You may also unintentionally lose weight.
-You may find that your symptoms are worse:
+You may find that your symptoms improve with exercise but are worse:

 See your GP if you have pain, stiffness or swelling in your joints that:

 Your GP may refer you to a rheumatologist (specialist in muscles and joints).

 Getting an accurate diagnosis for ankylosing spondylitis can take time as it can develop slowly and there’s no single test for it.
 Your doctor will assess your symptoms and may arrange further investigations to check for inflammation of your spine and joints, such as: